'It's Just A Mess.' New Orleans Residents Clean Up After Tornadoes

 In addition to the tornado that damaged New Orleans, tornadoes also touched down in Livingston Parish, near Baton Rouge, on the north shore of Lake Pontchartrain, and near four other southeastern Louisiana communities.

-National Weather Service Forecaster Mike Efferson told WWNO that big storms are common in the South this time of year.
+National Weather Service forecaster Mike Efferson told WWNO that big storms are common in the South this time of year.

 "It's not extremely unusual," he explained.